jisosomppi/manymachines/README.md

 * attempts to create 100 VMs per physical machine

 ## Base box
 The base box is created with the script `basebox.sh` using a minimal/trusty64 (Ubuntu 14.04 with minimal clutter) VM as a base, which then gets updated packages so they only need to be fetched once per physical machine, instead of once per VM.
-The base box gets the packages from the master, which is also configured as an apt-deb-proxy.
+To shave seconds off the load times, I set up and apt-deb-proxy on my master server as well.
 This saves tons of time in the creation of VMs, since the fetching of packages (even from the proxy) was taking most of the time while bringing up new VMs.

 This VM is then packaged into a new base box, which is added to Vagrant so it can be reused.